zhezhangsh/PAClindrome/README.md

  $ export PATH=$PATH:/data/packages/PAClindrome/script
 ```

-You also need to add the above command in your account config file such as ~/.bashrc or ~/.bash_profile so you don't need to run the command above again when you login next time.
-If you install the package for all users on your computer, you may add the above command in a system wide config file such as /etc/bashrc or /etc/profile so other users don't need to run the above command themselves.
+You also need to add the above command in your account config file such as ~/.bashrc or ~/.bash_profile so you don't need to run it again next time you login.
+If you install the pipeline for all users on your computer, you may add the above command in a system wide config file such as /etc/bashrc or /etc/profile so other users don't need to run the above command themselves.
 Or you can copy the script file [script/run_paclindrome](script/run_paclindrome) to a location that's in every user's PATH, such as /usr/local/bin.

 # Run the pipeline